zhenduow/zhenduow.github.io/_pages/about.md

   - /about.html
 ---

-Zhenduo Wang is a researcher on Conversational Systems, Language Generation, Reinforcement Learning and Imitation Learning.
+Zhenduo Wang is a researcher on Conversational Systems, Language Generation, Reinforcement Learning, and Imitation Learning.
 He is now a postdoc at Georgia Tech.
-Before that, he defended his Ph.D. in Computer Science at the University of Utah and earned his Master degree of Math at University of Minnesota Duluth.
+Before that, he defended his Ph.D. in Computer Science at the University of Utah and earned his Master's degree in Math at the University of Minnesota Duluth.
 A resume can be found [here](https://github.com/zhenduow/zhenduow.github.io/blob/master/files/Resume.pdf).
 His research statement can be found [here](https://github.com/zhenduow/zhenduow.github.io/blob/master/files/Research_Statement.pdf).

 Selected Publications
 ======